awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 This version also includes support for the [pgrouting](http://pgrouting.org/) and [postgresql\-hll](https://github.com/citusdata/postgresql-hll/releases/tag/v2.10.2) extensions, and the [decoder\_raw](https://github.com/michaelpq/pg_plugins/tree/master/decoder_raw) optional module\.

-For the complete list of extensions supported by Amazon RDS PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.6\.3 on Amazon RDS<a name="PostgreSQL.Concepts.General.version963"></a>

 PostgreSQL version 9\.6\.3 contains several new features and bug fixes\.
 This version includes the following features:
 + Supports the extension `pg_repack` version 1\.4\.0\.
 You can use this extension to remove bloat from tables and indexes\.
 For more information on using `pg_repack` with Amazon RDS, see [Working with the pg\_repack Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pg_repack)\.
 + Supports the extension `pgaudit` version 1\.1\.0\.
 This extension provides detailed session and object audit logging\.
 For more information on using pgaudit with Amazon RDS, see [Working with the pgaudit Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.
 + Supports `wal2json`, an output plugin for logical decoding\.
 + Supports the `auto_explain` module\.
 You can use this module to log execution plans of slow statements automatically\.
 The following example shows how to use `auto_explain` from within an Amazon RDS PostgreSQL session:

   ```